mohameds-dev/guessing_game/README.md

 # guessing_game

 Simple guessing game using python.
 Practice for my Software Design class with Dr. Venkat Subramaniam.
+This is a past exam problem in his class.

 ### Problem statement: